gemc/home/_includes/docs/systems/systems.md

 In the directory `forward`, the following files appear:

-- `README.md`:  a template markdown file
+- a subdir called `counter` was created in the current directory
+- inside `counter`, few files were created:
+  - `counter.yaml`: a steering card (yaml file) that defines the simulation configuration
-- `forward.py`: the main python script that calls geometry and material builders
+  - `counter.py`: the python executable that builds the system
-- `geometry.py`: the geometry builder; has a box and a tube as example volumes
+  - `geometry.py`: the geometry definition file
-- `materials.py`: the materials' builder; shows two different ways to define materials
+  - `materials.py`: the materials definition file
-- `forward.jcard`: the steering card that loads the detector and defines the event generator, the output and the options
+  - `README.md`: a template readme file meant to be edited by the user

-### Create the system geometry and run gemc
+## Create the system geometry and run gemc

 Following the above example, to build the detector, execute `forward.py`.
 This will create the databases for the geometry and materials.
 The default database format is `text` and the default variation is `default`, so the files